This post contains affiliate links to recommended products used in this recipe.

 Make chocolate glaze:

 - Warm coconut milk in a small saucepan, but do not boil.
-Remove from heat and whisk in chocolate chips, maple, and vanilla until chocolate melts into a smooth glaze.
+Remove from heat and whisk in chocolate chips, maple, and vanilla until the chocolate melts into a smooth glaze.

 Make cinnamon sugar: